Thomas Saf-T-Liner: Saf-T-Liner ER

+2003 Thomas Saf-T-Liner ER powered by CNG, operated by American Nation Tour.

-Introduced in 1977 for the 1978 model year, the ER was produced through the 1980s with relatively few detail changes.
+Introduced in 1972, the ER was produced through the 1970s and 1980s with relatively few detail changes.
+In 1977, for the 1978 model year, the ER was given its own chassis from Thomas like the newly-launched EF.
 In 1984, the headlights and front turn signals were switched from round to rectangular units.
 In 1991, the driver's compartment was redesigned, with a much larger windshield.
-During the late 1990s, this model was distinguished from MVP-series ERs by its optional black plastic headlight trim.
+In 1997, this model was distinguished from MVP-series ERs by its optional black plastic headlight trim.
 In 2002, the ER was discontinued as Thomas replaced it and the Saf-T-Liner HD with the HDX.